 Description for innovation and state-of-the-Art:

 The density of traffic in cities can be identified by surveillance system.
 Surveillance system acquires the data from events in the cities (like theatre,cinema,sorts etc).
-Data acquired by heterogenous and diverse systems are being pre-processed and analysed in real time with machine learning algorithms.
-These data are being deployed to the application embedded in hardware to be used.
-Proposing new services will enhance system capacity to optimize traffic management or to take precautions against some hazardous events.
-As well as one of the most important points contributed by the project is speed and accuracy.
-It will minimize possible traffic congestion with central management and the police officer can learn the incidents immediately and can schedule the team to take an action in shortest time.
+Data acquired by heterogeneous and diverse systems are being pre-processed and analysed in real time with machine learning algorithms.
+These data are being deployed to the application embedded in hardware to be used ..
 It also supports intelligent advertising systems that contributes to market.
 The flow of advertisement will change in accordance with public wait times and crowd.